ShlomiRex/wifi-deauth-rpi-wardrive/README.md

 You need to create a folder called "dump" where the AP data can be stored.

+# What you need

+* 1 raspberry pi
+* 1 wifi adapter capable of monitor mode, such as Alfa series
+* (Optional) External battery to power the pi

 # Setup cronjob

 Setup crontab with: